Severe Thunderstorm Warning until SUN 5:45 PM CDT

 …A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT

-At 532 PM CDT, a severe thunderstorm was located over Wells, or 19
+At 513 PM CDT, a severe thunderstorm was located near Rose Creek, or

 SOURCE…Radar indicated.